iamkirankumaryadav/Library/AI/AI.md

 AI > ML > DL

 # AI | Artificial Intelligence
+- Computers Perform the Task that Normally requires Human Intelligence.
 - Mimic the Intelligence or Behavioural Patterns of Humans.
 - Ability to Learn and Reason like Humans.